aurovrata/post-my-contact-form-7/README.txt

   return $taxonomy_arg;
 }
 `
 It is possible to pass optional arguments for Metabox callback functions, taxonomy count update, and the taxonomy capabilities.
-See the Wordpress [register_taxonomy](https://codex.wordpress.org/Function_Reference/register_taxonomy) documentation for more information.
+See the WordPress [register_taxonomy](https://codex.wordpress.org/Function_Reference/register_taxonomy) documentation for more information.

 `
 add_filter('cf7_2_post_filter_taxonomy_registration-my_categories','modify_my_categories');